sachin-bi/basic-react-app/README.md

+# Card Component

+This is the basic card based componentes created

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.